 Prior to joining Mozilla, Mark was awarded a Shuttleworth Foundation fellowship, where he helped advance thinking about how to apply open source approaches to philanthropy; served as Managing Director of telecentre.org, a $26M initiative connecting community technology centers in 30+ countries; and was co-founder and president of the Commons Group, a leading source of advice and insight on networks, technology and social change.

 Mark is a prolific blogger, writer and speaker.
 He is the author of Commonspace: Beyond Virtual Community, published by the Financial Times, contributor to dozens of publications and speaker at 100+ conferences — including major global events like Mobile World Congress, TEDx Kids and World Innovation Summit on Education.
 Mark serves as a trusted advisor on the boards of the World Bank Solutions for Youth Employment Consortium, the Toronto Arts Foundation and Peer-to-Peer University.
 He is a past board member of the Connected Learning Alliance, Telefonica’s Think Big, the Association for Progressive Communications, Wild Canada and rabble.ca.

-Mark lives in Toronto, Canada with with wife Tonya, founding Executive Director of the Centre for Social Innovation, and his sons Tristan and Ethan.
-Mark holds a BA in the History of Community Media from the University of Toronto.
+Mark lives in Toronto with his wife Tonya, founding Executive Director of the Centre for Social Innovation, and his sons Tristan and Ethan.
+He holds a BA in the History of Community Media from the University of Toronto.